ihsanizwer/MineSweeper/README.md

 # MineSweeper
 MineSweeper is a simple ping sweeping script.
-Port scanning functionality in the near future.
+Port scanning functionality will be added in the near future.